brianvarren/lab-notebook/_posts/2025-08-31-two-heads-are-better-than-one.md

 So the split is necessary: DACless will now be strictly PWM output.
 ADC will live in its own library.
 Claude has been calling this “ADC Capture,” which is fine, though I had hoped for something like “ADC-less” to parallel DACless—meaning, no dedicated ADC chip, just the built-ins.
 Either way, it’s not a big deal.
 I can batch rename later if I want.

 This is a big step, because it sets me up to get loop points on the display and watch them update in real time as the knobs move.
 That’s going to be exciting.

+---

+I worked a lot today, hours straight, and I learned a lot and tried a lot of things.
+The first half of the day was all about getting to the point where I had a waveform view on the screen after being able to browse files and select one to load, and the moment I had that working my next thought was obvious: I need to get loop start, loop length, and a playhead going on that waveform view, all of those mechanics figured out so they can draw in real time.
+The first step toward that was getting ADC input into the sketch, but before I could do that I had to split my DACless library into two parts, one for ADC and one for PWM output.
+That alone took about an hour of back-and-forth—cutting it apart, reorganizing, and testing to make sure it still worked.

+Once I had that split, I decided to push forward and I gave the output to Opus first, asking it to build a system where I could draw a vertical line representing the position of ADC zero, something that would sweep left and right across the waveform display as I turned a knob, an overlay that could stand in for a playhead or loop start.
+That led into a huge rabbit hole: new files, a whole overlay module, endless attempts at just drawing the line and then restoring the waveform pixels behind it after it moved.
+The whole thing turned into a nightmare, full of wrangling little compile errors because I was touching so many files at once, and on top of that I was running into U8G2’s overhead—Claude’s initial code had leaned on a slow U8G2 function and the inefficiency was killing me.

+Eventually I figured that part out, but not before spending a lot of time wrestling with broken pieces, and in the end I couldn’t get it to work cleanly.
+I was just banging my head against the wall, so I rolled everything back to my last commit, the one with the working waveform view, and left it there.
+The silver lining is that the DACless split is done now, so that piece is out of the way.
+The next step is to take another run at it, this time starting with the efficient block that can push the whole frame buffer quickly.
+The plan is to calculate the waveform envelope once, store it in a buffer, and then transmit that along with loop points, shader boxes, and the playhead at 60 frames per second.
+That should get me where I want to go.